IETF-Hackathon/mDNSResponder/README.md

-Two DNS domain names are involved here, the DNS name for the advertised link, and the DNS hostname for the Discovery Proxy doing the advertising.
+Two DNS domain names are involved here, the DNS name for the advertised link, and the DNS hostname for the Discovery Proxy performing the discovery on that advertised link.
 These two names are different.

 For each physical (or virtual) link